jingmaoho/Jing-Mao-Ho/index.md

 ### What's on my GitHub?

-I'd like to share my thoughts and writings pertaining to theoretical computer science, data science, machine learning, and statistics here.
-Below you can find some of my notes on the mathematics behind computational models and their implementations in R or Python:
+I'd like to share my notes pertaining to statistics, data science, machine learning, and theoretical computer science here.
+I use this form of writing to make sure that I completely understand a topic and the logic behind it.
+Below you can find some of the documents I've written on the mathematics underlying certain common statistical/ML/computational models and their implementations in R or Python:

 [Linear Classifier: Perceptron Learning Algorithm](https://jingmaoho.github.io/Perceptron_JMH.pdf)